-Getting all the social media tasks done everyday is a struggle.
-Most of these tasks are repetitive and it consumes a lot of time.
-From coming up with a content, to sharing the content and to managing social media… It is definitely a lot of work.
+Getting all the social media tasks done every day is a struggle.
+Most of these tasks are repetitive, and it consumes a lot of time.
+From coming up with content to sharing it and to managing social media.
+It is definitely a lot of work.
 Thankfully, there are lots of tools available that could help in automating social media.

 I’m using several tools, but I want to introduce IFTTT to you.
 It basically fills the gaps between your applications by creating applets.
 It’s so easy to make one; but, there are applets that are already made, so you just have to choose from the list.